 We’re Liverpool natives (scouser’s) and in the past have been critical about the money spent on sprucing up the city.
 We have been converted and can see the benefit of investment in the city, especially in the tourism sector.

 Instead of moaning about Liverpool, we are promoting it as a wheelchair-friendly destination suitable for wheelchair users and people with mobility problems.

 In a series of posts, we’ll explore access in the city including its hotels, shopping areas, museums and entertainment venues.
 Hopefully, we’ll be able to offer an insider’s view of the place we call home.

 We are starting our Liverpool posts with a wheelchair walk along the waterfront.
 Sadly it was a dull day when we visited but it didn’t dampen our spirits!

-We started our walk at the Liverpool Echo Arena.
-Liverpool had for too long played second fiddle to Manchester when it came to attracting big name stars and corporate events.
+We started our walk at the M&S Bank Arena.
+Liverpool had for too long played second fiddle to Manchester when it came to attracting big-name stars and corporate events.

 The whole area around the arena and convention centre is accessible for wheelchair users and is mainly flat.

 The arena itself has a dedicated drop-off point and accessible seating areas for people with mobility problems, see their “Access for All” page.
 Liverpool’s big wheel (The Liverpool Eye) also accepts wheelchair users, but there was no way Bridget was going on it.